open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 1 - Prerequisites

 Setting up your local development environment is the first step to becoming a Virtual Intern at OLE.
-Follow the instructions on the [Development Environment Setup](vi-prerequisites.md) to install the necessary tools and software.
+Follow the instructions on the [Environment Setup](vi-prerequisites.md) to install the necessary tools and software.
 This will prepare you to successfully run both production and development versions of the planet later on.

 ## Step 2 - Planet and Docker